General Counsel KORA (Kansas Open Records Act)

 When a records request is received:

-- A written records request is considered to be received when it arrives at the Office of the General Counsel.
-A request sent to another office is not “received” until it is forwarded to the Office of the General Counsel.
+- A written records request is considered to be received when it is submitted to the request portal.
+A request sent to another office is not “received” until the request is submitted in the portal.

-- A response to the records request will be sent within three business days of the date of the request.
-This response will acknowledge receipt of the request, whether the records exist and are subject to KORA, and then an estimate will be given of how much time will be necessary to comply with the request.
+- An initial response to the records request will be sent within three business days of the date of the request acknowledging receipt of the request.
+The initial response may also contain information about whether the records exist, whether the records are subject to KORA, and an estimate will of how much time will be necessary to comply with the request.
 The three day time period for this initial response begins the first business day after the date the request is received.

-- If a record has been requested that is closed to public disclosure, the response will state that the record is closed and will also give the legal authority under which the record is closed.
+- If a record has been requested that is not subject to public disclosure, the response will state that the record will not be disclosed and will also give the legal authority under which the record is closed.

-- If a request is made to obtain names and contact information of students or personnel (directory information), the response will include a certification form that must be signed under oath (a notarized statement) affirming that the information will not be used for solicitation or any other prohibited purpose.
+- If a request is made to obtain names and contact information of students or personnel (directory information), the requester will be required to certify that the information will not be used for solicitation or any other prohibited purpose.
 If this certification is not given, the request will be denied.
 Information obtained through KORA cannot be used for purposes of solicitation.

 - Kansas law does permit a fee to be charged to the person making the request for employee time necessary to find and prepare the records to respond to the request, which can include copying or other actual costs.
-If there will be a fee, the response to the request will describe the fee and the reasons for the fee.
+If there will be a fee, the requester will be informed of the fee and the reasons for the fee.
 Any fee must be paid before records will be provided in response to a request.

-- When the requested records have been collected, they will be provided to the requester.
-Electronic versions of records will be provided whenever possible, unless the request specifies a hard copy.
+- When the requested records have been collected, they will be provided to the requester through the portal.
+Electronic versions of records will be provided whenever possible, unless they are unable to be provided electronically.

 - KORA does not require that records be provided within a specific time period.
 However, records will be sent in response to a request as soon as they are available.

-If a person believes their records request has been incorrectly handled, there are three options:
+If a person believes their records request has been incorrectly handled, they can pursue any of the following options: